-With spring on its way, check at what time the sun sets on a semi-cloudy day and go to the Kaaien half an hour before the sun goes into the water.
+During the summer, check at what time the sun sets on a semi-cloudy day and go to the Kaaien half an hour before the sun goes into the water.
 Sit on the quay or go to the little bridge at ‘Zuiderterras’.
+These days you will find little arrow marks in the city with ‘Zonsondergang’ to indicate the gathering spot.

 Do you see the ugly wall that is splitting the parking lot from the sidewalk?
 Those are call the ‘kaaimuren’.
 When the Schelde is rising, those walls are closed to protect the city from the flood.
 I’ve lived in Antwerp for 8 years and I noticed it once.